 Bury Schools Linking Programme was launched in the Autumn term 2018, led for Bury Council by the Curriculum and Language Access Service (CLAS).

-Now in our third year of linking, we are excited to see that the virtual linking programme is attracting even more schools.
+Now in 2021-22, heading into our fourth year of Linking, we are excited to see that interest in the Linking Programme continues to increase.
 In 2019-20, we had 14 classes, linking a fabulous 420 children from our district, and in 2020-21 this increased to 16 classes.

 When schools returned last year in September 2020, we approached Schools Linking cautiously, but optimistically, hoping that we would be able to have some face-to-face meetings between classes before the end of the year.
 We held a virtual CPD 1 session in the autumn term and teachers followed the Phase 1 plans, using the resources to start making connections with their partner classes.
 Although one school had to drop out this year, we have increased the number of classes from 14 to 16.
 For Phase 2, we planned a series of workshops with Community Arts North West, rather than arranging neutral venue workshops as we had done last year.
 We thought the workshops would take place in the spring term, but as schools closed again, they were postponed until the summer.
 Fortunately, all but one of the workshops was able to take place.
 The workshops incorporated the themes of Phase 2 and Jade Williams, from CAN, delivered them in person for each class.
 CAN produced a booklet for teachers which complemented the Phase 2 resources.